Legal Notice

 Deutsche Oppenheim will continue to monitor its exposure to adverse sustainability indicators and where applicable may adapt its strategy in accordance with publication of each annual quantitative statement.

-As standards regarding the consideration of sustainability criteria are still emerging and reporting frameworks have not yet come into force, data is currently not always available from the capital management companies, the bank’s issuers or third-party data providers, especially with regard to the adverse impacts on sustainability factors.
+As standards regarding the consideration of sustainability criteria are still emerging and reporting frameworks have partly not yet come into force, data is currently not always available from the investee companies, the bank’s issuers or third-party data providers, especially with regard to the adverse impacts on sustainability factors.

 Description of the principal adverse impacts on sustainability factors